HDFGroup/hdf5-json/docs/Installation/index.rst

 Next, cd to the folder you extracted the source files to.

 Run:

 ``python setup.py install``

 to install the package.

+Alternatively, you can install directly from PyPI.

+Run:

+``pip install h5json``

 Verification